Email Icon YouTube Icon LinkedIn Icon Facebook Icon Twitter Icon

 What a week.
 In this digital age, the ripple from a wave extends a long way, across many industries.
 Apple’s co-founder and figurehead, Steve Jobs, passed away this week at 56 years old.
 A wide range of people at the tops of several industries have made a point to tip their hat to Steve Jobs and his brilliant impact on the world and all of our lives.
 He has created a legacy with limitless potential, that we will be reminded of with each new product and service that Apple introduces.

 In a fitting manner, Apple released the I-Phone 4S this week, with a new technology that many believe will be a major game changer in the industry.
 This new technology is called Siri, a personal assistant application that reacts to voice commands and questions.
-While demonstrating the new phone’s exciting addition, Apple’s software VP Scott Forstall asked Siri matter-of-factly “Will I need a raincoat today?”, to which she replied quickly “Looks like rain”.
-Siri will also help searchers find local stores, restaurants, and services.
-So now, instead of taking the (still relatively short time) to search your phone for this information on a browser or separate application, Siri will respond in no time with an accurate answer.
-Siri can also make appointments, send messages, and a wide variety of other functions you would want from an actual personal assistant.
+While demonstrating the new phone’s exciting addition, Apple’s software VP Scott Forstall asked Siri matter-of-factly “Will I need a raincoat today?

 The Google/Apple war rages on.
 With the release of the iPad, and a thickening plot that adds Verizon Wireless, Adobe, and even China to the expanding list of Google foes, it’s impossible to ignore the situation.